daattali/beautiful-jekyll/_posts/2022-11-12-whygooglecloudsustainability.md

 Google have also set ambitious targets to achieve by 2030 including:

 - To run on carbon free energy 24/7, across all data centers and campuses worldwide.
-- Achieve net-zero emissions across all their operations and value chaing.
+- Achieve net-zero emissions across all their operations and value chain.
 - Enable 5 gigawatts of new carbon-free energy through investments in Google's key manufacturing regions.
 - Help more than 500 cities and local governments reduce an aggregate of 1 gigaton of carbon emissions annually.